Super Moon over Danbury, Connecticut, 06 May, 2012 (That's a tree leaf on the bottom.)

 as the Rebels fired loud

-and soon her family stood in fear
+and soon her family huddled in fear

 with the other Gettysburg crowd.